josephluck/linux-config/README.md

 ### Install packages

 Take a look at `./install.sh` and install all the things!
+You can try running the command, but it's probably worth just copy and pasting in the bits you want.

 ### Apply oh my zsh